romanodev/OpenBTE/docs/_sources/index.rst.txt

    :width: 60 %
    :align: center

-The MFP distribution in the porous materials can be plotted with
+The MFP distribution in the porous material can be plotted with

 .. code-block:: shell